 31Another parable put he forth unto them, saying, The kingdom of heaven is like to a grain of mustard seed, which a man took, and sowed in his field: 32Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so that the birds of the air come and lodge in the branches thereof.
 33Another parable spake he unto them; The kingdom of heaven is like unto leaven, which a woman took, and hid in three measures of meal, till the whole was leavened.
 (Mat 13:)

 On the surface these last two parables make no sense.
 What is leaven and mustard seeds doing where God lives?
 This question becomes even more confusing when we consider that birds and leaven are representative of demons and sin.
 Leaven is an obvious symbol of sin used (and understood) often.
 The birds become obvious when we see where they are described as the ones who come and steal the seed the sower planted in his field.
 We find birds in Babylon in the book of Revelation.
 Then what is the Kingdom of Heaven if it has birds and leaven?
-Consider these, and all the other parables of the Kingdom in the light of the reason Jesus came to earth, and that is to preach the Kingdom of Heaven.
+Consider these, and all the other parables of the Kingdom in the light of the reason Jesus came to earth, which is to preach the Kingdom of Heaven.
 And what is it Jesus is the cornerstone of?
 Who is it He died for?
 Isn't it His Church?
 Then what is the Kingdom of Heaven?

 4Nevertheless I have somewhat against thee, because thou hast left thy first love.
 5Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent.
 (Rev 2:)